wohaco/despace/venus_sample_return_mission.md

 The ascent rocket would take the samples to Venus orbit where they would be transported by return vehicle to Earth orbit.

-The objective of the mission would be to return to Earth at least 1 kg (2.2 pounds) sample of the Venus surface for study.
+The objective of the mission would be to return to Earth at least 1 ㎏ (2.2 pounds) sample of the Venus surface for study.

 The mission is considered to be similar in size and challenge to Mars or comet sample return mission, also currently under study by NASA, the team members said.